odili/cap-todo/README.md

   - ApiGatewayv2 does not have support for XRAY SDK yet, so `Distributed tracing ` is not possible yet
   - I have also moved request(body) Validation to the Lambas as Request Validation is not possible on ApiGatewayv2
 - Frontend:
-  - Testing the new UI requires the user to allow pop-up for `localhost`.
+  - Testing the new UI requires the user to allow a pop-up for `localhost`.
 The new Auth0 React SDK does not allow `getAccessTokenSilently` for localhost connections.
-So the request for the SPA to connect to the backend API requires user consent which have to given by a dialog.
-This is a one time requirement only.
+So the request for the SPA to connect to the backend API requires user consent which has to be given by a dialog.
+This is a one-time requirement only.
 For more info see: <a href="https://auth0.com/docs/api-auth/user-consent" target="_blank">https://auth0.com/docs/api-auth/user-consent</a>

 # Serverless TODO